 While many former patients flew to see Dr. Epstein at his former hospital in Boston (some from as far as Baghdad and Taiwan), the fact that he’s brought his expertise to our backyard was a boon for Don, who underwent the life-changing lead extraction procedure at the Heart Hospital—which is chosen by more people to treat heart rhythm disorders than any other hospital.* Not only was Dr. Epstein’s expertise a comfort to Don, the whole hospital made him feel completely cared for.

 During the procedure, Dr. Epstein carefully removed the abandoned, infected pacemaker leads and installed in their place a Medtronic Micra® pacemaker.
 The world’s smallest pacemaker, the Micra® eliminates problems like Don’s because it’s leadless.
 Not only that, placing it doesn’t require a new incision.
 Dr. Epstein advanced the leadless pacemaker to Don’s heart through a vein in his leg.
 Northwell is the country’s leading health system in implanting leadless Micra® pacemakers.
+And the electrophysiology team at the Sandra Heart Hospital is the nation’s most experienced in implanting the more leadless pacemakers than any other facility in the nation.
 “Clinical experience makes a big difference in outcomes,” said Dr. Epstein.
 “We are educating people with implanted cardiac devices that lead extraction is an option that can be done safely.”